NishikinoSky/NishikinoSky.github.io/_posts/2020-10-16-Operating-System.md

 You can draw a picture to analyze the state of process when executing a program.

-exec() system call used after a fork()to replace the process’ memory space with a new program and parent process calls wait() for the child to terminate.
+exec() system call used after a fork() to replace the process’ memory space with a new program and parent process calls wait() for the child to terminate.

+### #Process Terminations

+A process terminates itself with the exit() system call and all resources of a process are deallocated by the OS.

+A process can cause the termination of another process using something called “signals” and the kill() system call.

+A parent can call wait() syscall to wait for a child to complete.
+It blocks until any child completes and returns the pid of the completed child and the child’s exit code.

+### #Signal

+### #Process Scheduling
+Process scheduler selects among available processes for next execution on CPU core.

+Schedulling queues

+>Ready queue –set of all processes residing in main memory, ready and waiting to execute
+>
+>Wait queue –set of processes waiting for an event (i.e. I/O)

+### #Context Switch
+A context switch occurs when the CPU switches from one process to another.

+Use PCB to save and load states of different processes.

+### #Zombie
+They’re dead, but alive.